Mendut, Pawon and Tempeh: What’s Fun Around Borobudur

 Little shops selling snacks surrounded the shrine instead of the usual stalls and pushcarts; just one girl came over to invite me to view the souvenirs in her shop while other boys from the village played among themselves.
 At this point, I noticed another tourist checking the place out.
 I invited her to join me and off we went on our bikes.
 We took a more scenic route through the village to get back to the main road, passing houses, cats and fruit trees along the way.

-While the traffic in Borobudur was nowhere as heavy as in downtown ‘Jogja’, it’s still quite pretty busy during the daylight hours.
+While the traffic around Borobudur was nowhere as heavy as in downtown ‘Jogja’, it’s still quite pretty busy during the daylight hours.
 There was quite an incline east of the bridge that separated us from our next stop but it was no sweat for my newfound friend, who turned out to be Dutch.
 As we got close to Mendut, hawkers lined the narrow road, thrusting sarongs and Borobudur miniatures in our faces in the hope that we’d buy one.
 It wasn’t easy to avoid them and the tourists in such a small space.

 Of the three major shrines in the immediate area, Mendut is the oldest, dating back to the early 9th Century.
 All of them lie on a straight line that runs east to west.
 If we’d been there on Vesak night, we would’ve seen the candlelight procession that starts here and ends at Borobudur.